 40ml whole milk

 85g fine sugar

 Baking Instructions Madeleines Original Recipe

-– Beat in a bowl eggs, zest, honey and sugar until you get a light yellow cream.
+- Beat eggs and sugar with a hand mixer for 4-5 min, until you get a light yellow thickened and smooth mixture.

 - Meanwhile, combine flour, baking powder, salt and lemon zest in a small bowl.

 - Add the butter mix to egg mixture and fold until fully combined.

 - Gradually add a few tablespoons of the flour mix and fold gently until fully combined.